 This way, the translator does not have to manually search through old translations or look up certain terms time and again.
 They are directly given the most relevant suggestions and, depending on the relevance of the suggestion, they will therefore need less time to produce a good translation.
 In short, translation memories help to keep increasing the quality of your translations in the long run, and can contribute to shorter lead times.
 This will be especially noticeable in large translation orders containing many matches within the text or with previously completed translations.

 As described above, translation memories enable you to use previous translations as reference material for new translation orders.
 While we try to let the same translators work on your texts as much as possible, they might be unavailable when you need a translation.
-In that case we will give the work to a translator who is not as familiar with your texts.
-But thanks to the translation memory, this ‘new’ translator will be able to see what tone of voice is used and what terminology are used in the texts.
+We then use a translator who is not so familiar with your texts, but thanks to translation memory, this translator can still see what the tone of voice is and what terminology is used in the texts.
 This results in a high level of consistency throughout your texts without having to rely on the availability of one single translator.

 In addition, a translation memory reduces the costs of translation orders as more translation work is carried out for you.
 This is how it works: When you place a translation order with us, we will analyse your document using our translation software.
 This analysis is used to determine the amount of words in the document, and how many matches it contains.
 By matches we mean the degree to which the document corresponds with the previously completed translations that are in your translation memory.
 The higher the degree of correspondence detected by the software, the higher the number of matches.
 And the more matches, the higher your discount will be on the total translation price.